 Data Collection

-In undertaking fishing pursuant to this measure, the fishing vessel shall collect all the data required by current CMMs and as set out in the Fisheries Operation Plan reviewed by the 6th meeting of the Scientific Committee, and, to the extent possible any further data requested by the Scientific Committee for its annual evaluation and assessment.
+In undertaking fishing pursuant to this measure, the fishing vessel shall collect all the data required by current CMMs and as set out in the Fisheries Operation Plan reviewed by the 6th meeting of the Scientific Committee, and, to the extent possible any further data requested by the Scientific Committee (SC) for its annual evaluation and assessment.

 The vessel shall be fully capable of complying with SPRFMO data standards and reporting.

-The
+The vessel shall make all efforts to target every one of the eight (8) seamounts selected for each trip.

 Marine mammals, seabirds, turtles, and other species of concern

 A vessel fishing pursuant to this measure shall use the following mitigation methods:

-there shall be no dumping of offal while lines are being set or while lines being hauled;
+there shall be no dumping of offal while lines are being set or while lines are being hauled;

 any offal or discards shall be macerated by machine prior to discarding;